Ken Burns: Personal life

 Burns is a descendant of Johannes de Peyster Sr. through Gerardus Clarkson, an American Revolutionary War physician from Philadelphia, and he is a distant relative of Scottish poet Robert Burns.
-In 2014 Burns appeared in Henry Louis Gates's Finding Your Roots where he discovered that he is a descendant of a slave owner from the Deep South, in addition to having a lineage which traces back to Colonial Americans of Loyalist allegiance during the American Revolution.
+In 2014, Burns appeared in Henry Louis Gates's Finding Your Roots where he discovered that he is a descendant of a slave owner from the Deep South, in addition to having a lineage which traces back to Colonial Americans of Loyalist allegiance during the American Revolution.

 Burns is an avid quilt collector.
-About one-third of the quilts from his personal collection were displayed at The International Quilt Study Center & Museum at the University of Nebraska from January 19 to May 13, 2018.
-Burns is also an avid fan of the New York Times crossword puzzle, appearing in the documentary Wordplay, and in a 2022 interview he says he completes the puzzle every day.
+About one-third of the quilts from his personal collection were displayed at the International Quilt Museum at the University of Nebraska–Lincoln from January 19 to May 13, 2018.

 When asked if he would ever make a film regarding his mother Lyla, Burns responded: "All of my films are about her.
 I don't think I could do it directly, because of how intensely painful it is."

+Burns has recounted his devotion to the New York Times crossword puzzle, saying in 2022, "There has not been a day since [appearing in the documentary Wordplay] when I haven't done the New York Times crossword puzzle."

+On episode #2336 of The Joe Rogan Experience, Burns was interviewed by podcaster Joe Rogan about his life and filmography.